artistofmind/NetHack-Medieval/README.md

 ## 1. Introduction

-Presenting _NetHack Medieval_: a complete tileset for NetHack 3.6.7, with unique icons for nearly everything.
-These tiles actually convey more information than the original ASCII; and since they’re made with vector graphics of a single color each, the result is as clean & crisp as any font. 😎 Every weapon, tool, potion etc. looks distinct, yet still “of a piece” with other items of that type — so you can tell what everything is at a glance.
-It’s designed to be legible when viewing the whole map at once, yet there’s enough detail here to provide a rich experience when viewing one room at a time — win / win!
+Presenting **NetHack Medieval**: a complete tileset for _[NetHack](https://www.nethack.org)_ 3.6.7, with unique icons for nearly everything.
+These tiles actually convey more information than the original ASCII; and since they’re made with vector graphics of a single color each, the result is as clean & crisp as any font. 😎 Every weapon, tool, potion etc. looks distinct, yet still “of a piece” with other items of that type — so you can tell what everything is at a glance. 👍 It’s designed to be legible when viewing the whole map at once, yet there’s enough detail here to provide a rich experience when viewing one room at a time — win / win!
 (Who said you couldn’t have your cake and eat it, too? 😛)

-Based on _NetHack Modern_ by Tower Hufham, this set likewise uses graphics from the open-source repository [Game-icons.net](https://game-icons.net), by Delapouite, Lorc, Caro Asercion, et al., modified slightly by yours truly.
+Based on **NetHack Modern** by Tower Hufham, this set likewise uses graphics from the open-source repository [Game-icons.net](https://game-icons.net), by Delapouite, Lorc, Caro Asercion, et al., modified slightly by yours truly.
 (For example, the Hawaiian shirt began as a polo shirt from that site; I extended the button flap and added flowers.
-I also gave the ettin a second head.
-Because ettins are two-headed giants, as every Monty Python fan knows. 😉 *“All right, not biscuits.
+I also gave the ettin a second head, since ettins are two-headed giants, as every Monty Python fan knows. 😉 *“All right, not biscuits.
 But let’s kill him anyway!”*)

 ---

 ## 2. Instructions

-To install, simply unzip to your NetHack program directory, and add the following line to the <code>.nethackrc</code> file in your user folder:
+To install, simply unzip to your _NetHack_ program directory, and add the following line to the <code>.nethackrc</code> file in your user folder:

 > OPTIONS=tile_file:NetHack Medieval 64x-367.bmp,tile_width=64,tile_height=64

-(Replacing “64” with any other size as appropriate.)
-NetHack is 80 tiles wide when fit to screen, so simply divide your screen width by 80 to get the size you need for the game to render at 1:1.
+(Replacing “64” with any other size as appropriate.) _NetHack_ is 80 tiles wide when fit to screen, so simply divide your screen width by 80 to get the size you need for the game to render at 1:1.
 FYI:

 - 1080p (1920 w) = 24x
 - 1440p (2560 w) = 32x